Quilt shows are packed with fabulousness!

 Below is Homespun, quilted by Donna Ferrill James.
 The wonky star was made from a worn quilt with lots of various designs in it.
 Mary was able to salvage parts by hand-piecing the star points.
 She used other workable parts as part of the backing.

-Below is Fan Flower, quilted by Vicki Maloney.
-She purchased three fan blocks at an antiques shop and Vicki worked her magic using those three blocks!
+Similarly, Fan Flower, shown below, is a combination of individual vintage blocks made modern through quilting.
+Vicki Maloney quilted this piece.
+Mary purchased three fan blocks at an antiques shop and came up with the flower concept.
+Vicki worked her magic using those three blocks!

 See Mary W. Kerr’s work and get her book Twisted HERE.